belovehq/h2d2/README.md

 H2D2 is all about database side-effects, and it is very much shell-like and imperative in style rather than functional.

-It's arguments are slightly different for CSV files and for Clojure data structures.
+Its arguments are slightly different for CSV files and for Clojure data structures.

 ### CSV files

+H2D2 only needs the name or URL of the file to view (+ a list of column names if and only if the file has no header).
+All other arguments are optional (table name, separator, comment marker, charset, port).
+If the table name is not given, the table will be automatically named `DATASET1` `2` `3`...

 H2D2 uses H2's built-in CSV import facilities and therefore follows the way H2 does things.